lapolis/lapolis.blue/content/posts/GPU_rig_setup_n_maintenance.md

 *Results at the bottom.*
 ___
 ## Physical cleaning
-All the cleaning was done using [Isopropyl Alcohol (99%)](https://www.amazon.co.uk/gp/product/B079YVPZDF/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and random Microfibre Cleaning Cloths; where the cloths were not able to get, we used a soft toothbrush to gently (not really :P) remove all the dust trying to stay with Ring0 forever.
+All the cleaning was done using [Isopropyl Alcohol (99%)](https://www.amazon.co.uk/gp/product/B079YVPZDF/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1) and random Microfibre Cleaning Cloths; where the cloths were not available, we used a soft toothbrush to gently (not really :P) remove all the dust trying to stay with Ring0 forever.
 The thermal paste we used is a classic [ARCTIC MX-4](https://www.amazon.co.uk/gp/product/B07LF66ZSV/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
 The whole thing was a mess, poor Ring0.

 {{< image src="/img/gpu/mobo.gif" alt="Mobo Dusty-Clean" position="center" style="border-radius: 8px;" >}}

-The GPUs collected lot of dust but it is always nice to see the final result on.
+The GPUs collected a lot of dust, but it is always nice to see the final results.
 After a couple of hours fighting against the effect of the Isopropyl Alcohol inhalation, everything started to look right again.

 {{< image src="/img/gpu/msi.gif" alt="MSI Dusty-Clean" position="center" style="border-radius: 8px;" >}}